dsleo/dsleo.github.io/_posts/2025-04-18-aiformath.md

 > We would like to see “prove this theorem, correctly, and explain what makes the proof work in a way which we humans understand”.
 > With the language model approach I worry (a lot) about “correctly” and with the theorem prover approach I worry about “in a way which we humans understand”.

-Aligning informal and formal mathematics is harder than simply translating from one language to another sentence by sentence.
+Aligning informal and formal mathematics is harder than simply translating from one language to another sentence by sentence[^7].
-(NOTE here is Kevin Buzzard again detailing his experience in formalizing an IMO problem https://xenaproject.wordpress.com/2019/08/01/imo-2019-q1/)

 First, there is no clear relationship between the number of informal and formal logical steps .
 As we saw earlier, an elementary step in informal mathematics (e.g., 2+2=4) requires significantly more steps in Lean when done from first principles.
 On the other hand, just like any programming language, much of the heavy lifting of a mathematical proof can sometime be encapsulated in one tactic (like the [`ring`](https://leanprover-community.github.io/mathlib_docs/tactic/ring.html) or  [`simp`](https://leanprover-community.github.io/extras/simp.html) tactic).